 To visit the VCAA Website click here

-Lyndale Greens Primary School prides itself on effectively delivering an engaging curriculum that provides a wide range of excellent educational opportunities.
+Lyndale Greens Primary School prides itself on effectively delivering an engaging and challenging curriculum that provides a wide range of excellent educational opportunities.

-Our curriculum has been developed to cater for the developmental needs of the students.
-In the Early Years, literacy and numeracy skills are emphasised to ensure the foundations are laid for future learning experiences.
-The curriculum for students in the middle years builds on previous years' learning experiences and recognises the importance of a curriculum that maintains students' connectedness.
+Our curriculum has been developed to cater for the developmental needs of all students.
+In the Early Years, Literacy and Numeracy skills are emphasised to ensure the foundations are laid for future learning experiences.
+The curriculum for students in the middle and upper years builds on previous years' learning experiences and recognises the importance of a curriculum that maintains students' connectedness.